airbnb/streamalert/docs/source/publishers.rst

 **Custom fields**

 Outputs can be implemented to offer custom fields that can be filled in by Publishers.
 This (optionally) grants fine-grained control of outputs to Publishers.
-Such fields should follow the following conventions:
+Such fields should adhere to the following conventions:

 * They are top level keys on the final publication dictionary
 * Keys are strings, following the format: ``@{output_service}.{field_name}``